The 64GB iPhone 8 could put an end to low-storage iPhones

 Apple may dump its low-storage option on its upcoming iPhone 8, which could start at the 64GB version, according to TrendForce.

 It wouldn't be the first time.
 Apple ditched the dreaded 16GB iPhone when it released the iPhone 7, making 32GB the phone's smallest storage option.
-Apple may continue the trend by making 64GB the new smallest capacity, and tossing out the 32GB option altogether.
+Apple may continue that trend by making 64GB its new smallest capacity and tossing out the 32GB option altogether.
 The larger-capacity iPhone 8 is said to storage 256GB of photos, video and apps.

 The move could play a part in the pricing of the upcoming iPhone.
 A 256GB iPhone 7 will already set you back $849/£799/AUD$1,379, and the premium iPhone 8 is rumored to cost over $1,000 with the introduction of new technology like OLED displays.
 Limiting the smallest size to 64GB instead of 32GB could result in a higher price for the cheapest iPhone 8 option, which could dissuade some buyers.